sui-foundation/sips/sips/sip-x.md

 ## Abstract

-This proposal introduces a new approach to managing the `CoinMetadata` object.
-The new system reduces the centralization of authority by separating the `TreasuryCap` and `CoinMetadataCap` objects, allowing for more flexibility in managing the Coin's metadata.
-Additionally, it suggests a new system object `CoinMetadataRegistry` which would store the `CoinMetadata` objects and provide a single way to discover, access and manage them.
+This proposal introduces a new system for creating and managing metadata for currencies on Sui.
+The system separates the metadata management from the `TreasuryCap` allowing for more flexibility in currency management.
+Additionally, it introduces a new system object `CoinMetadataRegistry` which serves as a single discovery point for metadatas, and allows registering metadata for currencies created via the low-level `balance::*` API.

 ## Glossary

-- `Coin` - object defined in the `sui::coin` module which represents a currency in the Sui blockchain.
+- `Coin` - object defined in the `sui::coin` module which represents a single currency value in the Sui blockchain.
 - `CoinMetadata` - object defined in the `sui::coin` module which contains information about the currency, such as its name, symbol, icon, url and decimals.
+Can only be updated with the `TreasuryCap` and created via the `coin::create_currency` function.
 - `TreasuryCap` - object defined in the `sui::coin` module which manages the minting and burning of the currency, as well authorizes the changes to the `CoinMetadata` object.
 - `Supply` - lower-level struct defined in the `sui::balance` module which represents the total supply of a currency (wrapped into the `TreasuryCap` object).
 - `Balance` - lower-level struct defined in the `sui::balance` module which represents the balance of a user (wrapped into the `Coin` object).